-KB #Predicates AMIE RuDiK Types
+KB #Predicates AMIE RUDIK Types

-YAGO 2 20 30s 18m,15s 12s
+Yago 2 20 30s 18m,15s 12s

 YAGO 2s 26 (38) > 8h 47m,10s 11s

 DBPEDIA 2.0 904 (10342) > 10h 7h,12m 77s

 DBPEDIA 3.8 237 (649) > 15h 8h,10m 37s

-Wikidata 118 (430) > 25h 8h,2m 11s
+WIKIDATA 118 (430) > 25h 8h,2m 11s

-YAGO 3 72 - 2h,35m 128s
+Yago 3 72 - 2h,35m 128s

-Table 6 reports the running time on different KBs.
+Table VI reports the running time on different KBs.
 The first five KBs are AMIE modified versions, while YAGO 3 includes literals and rdf:type.
 The second column shows the total number of predicates for which AMIE produced at least one rule before getting stuck, while in brackets we report the total number of predicates in the KB.
 The third and fourth columns report the total running time of the two approaches.
-Despite being disk-based, RuDiK successfully completes the task faster than AMIE in all cases, except for YAGO 2.
+Despite being disk-based, RUDIK successfully completes the task faster than AMIE in all cases, except for YAGO 2.
 This is because of the very small size of this KB, which fits in memory.
 However, when we deal with complete KBs (YAGO 3), the KB could not even be loaded due to out of memory errors.
 The last column reports the running time to compute rdf:type information for all predicates.

 Other Systems.
-We found other available systems to discover rules in KBs.
-In [11], the system discovers rules that are less general than our approach; on YAGO 2, it discovers 2K new facts with a precision lower than 70%, while the best rule we discover on YAGO 2 already produces more than 4K facts with a 100% precision.
-A recent system [12] implements AMIE algorithm with a focus on scalability.
-They do not modify the mining part and the output is the same as AMIE.
-We did not compare with classic Inductive Logic Programming systems [17, 24], as these are already significantly outperformed by AMIE both in accuracy and running time.
+In [2], the system mines rules that are less general than our approach; on YAGO 2, it discovers 2K new facts with a precision lower than 70%, while our rule on YAGO 2 already produces more than 4K facts with a 100% precision.
+Another system [5] implements AMIE algorithm with a focus on scalability and the output is the same as AMIE.
+We did not compare with Inductive Logic Programming systems [8], [23], as these are already significantly outperformed by AMIE both in accuracy and running time.

-6.3 Machine Learning Application
+C. Machine Learning Application

-The goal of these experiments is to demonstrate the applicability of our approach in providing Machine Learning (ML) algorithms meaningful training examples.
-We chose DeepDive [4], a ML framework for information extraction.
+The goal of this experiment is to test RUDIK's ability in providing valid training examples to ML models.
+We chose DeepDive [19], a framework for information extraction.
 DeepDive extracts entities and relations from text articles via distant supervision.
-The key idea behind distant supervision is to use an external source of information (e.g., a KB) to provide training examples for a supervised algorithm.
+The key idea in distant supervision is to use an external source of information (e.g., a KB) to provide training examples for a supervised algorithm.
 For example, DeepDive can extract mentions of married couples from text documents.
-In such a scenario, it uses DBPEDIA to label some pairs of entities as true positive (pairs of married couples that can be found in DBPEDIA).
-Unfortunately, KBs provide positive examples only.
-Hence in DeepDive the burden of creating negative examples is left to the user.
-We compared the output of DeepDive upon its spouse example trained with different sets of negative examples over two datasets.
-To evaluate our approach for this task, we created negative examples with the rules obtained on DBPEDIA with RuDiK.
+In this scenario, it uses a KB to label pairs of married couples that can be found in DBPEDIA as true positive example.
+As KBs provide facts, in DeepDive the burden of creating negative examples is left to the user.
+We compare the output of DeepDive upon its spouse example trained with different sets of negative examples over two datasets.

-Figure 5: DeepDive executions with different training examples - 1K articles.
+Fig. 5.
+DeepDive executions with different training examples - 1K articles.